How do you fix the foundation on a house?

 Helical piers work well for exterior foundation repair and interior slab repairs.
 Helical piers are useful for both new construction and as a repair method.

 - Concrete pier foundation repair

-Concrete piers offer a very permanent way to repair a foundation, but there are some drawbacks.
-The cost and difficulty of getting drilling rigs into residential yards are less than ideal, and foundation repair contractors must dig a lot of dirt from the holes for the piers, making cleanup very difficult.
-Due to these factors, concrete piers are the most expensive mode of foundation repair.
+Concrete piers offer a very permanent way to repair a foundation, but they are also the most costly and are also very difficult to install.
+Getting drilling rigs into residential yards are less than ideal, and a lot of dirt must be dug from the holes for the piers, making cleanup very difficult.

 - High-density polyurethane foam

 Slab repair is simplified with high-density polyurethane foam.
 Foundation repair technicians inject the foam in a checkerboard grid that’s approximately 6 foot on center in the affected area.